FairwindsOps/rok8s-scripts/docs/gcp.md

 2. `GOOGLE_APPLICATION_CREDENTIALS`
 A path for the decoded `$GCLOUD_KEY` to be stored.
 A simple value like `/tmp/gcloud_key.json` is generally sufficient here.

+## Optional Google Cloud Configuration
+You can optionally specify a registry to use when using the prepare-gcloud script:

+1. `GCP_IMG_REPO`
+The registry to pass to the `gcloud auth configure-docker` command.
+If omitted the google default is used.
+See [here.](https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker)

 ## Google Kubernetes Engine Configuration
 The configuration above is sufficient to connect to a GCP project and pull or push images, but more configuration is required to connect to a GKE cluster.